xdanielsb/chicago-point/README.md

 ### About the author

-* Name : DANIEL FERNANDO SANTOS BUSTOS
+* Name : Daniel Santos
 * Email : dfsantosbu@unal.edu.co
-* Description: Small, intelligent and commited to create a better world through software
+* Description: A person that likes turning magic things in real.

 ---